Trust. Experience. Results.

 One exciting aspect of nipple revision surgery, both in the case of nipple reduction and areola reduction, is that the results are relatively permanent.
 However, patients should understand that the aging process, gravity, and other forces will still be at work.
 Furthermore, future weight fluctuations, pregnancy, breastfeeding, and other life events can compromise or affect your results.

-If you are ready to finally feel more confident about your body and stop being embarrassed by your large, droopy, or asymmetric nipples, call Austin-Weston, The Center for Cosmetic Surgery in Northern Virginia today to schedule your consultation with one of our board-certified plastic surgeons.
+If you are ready to finally feel more confident about your body and stop being embarrassed by your large, droopy, or asymmetric nipples, call Austin-Weston, The Center for Cosmetic Surgery in Northern Virginia today to schedule your consultation with one of our plastic surgeons.
 We can’t wait to help you look and feel better than ever!